Top 15 New Year’s Resolutions in Spanish

 2. Hablar Más Español

 Todos nos beneficiamos si hablamos más español.
+(We all benefit if we speak more Spanish.)
 What’s a better New Year’s resolution in Spanish than learning Spanish?
 You can achieve this by reading our blog, learning with one of our certified teachers, or looking at some of the top 10 free Spanish courses online to get you started.

 3. Perder Peso